Published Articles

 Dr. Khalid M. Kamal, MPharm, PhD:

-Dr. Kamal's primary research and teaching interests have been pharmacoeconomics, patient- reported outcomes research, research methods, and improving quality of care using real-world data sources such as electronic medical records and specialty pharmacy data.
-Over the years, his research has focused on issues such as cost-effectiveness of treatments, quality of life, productivity costs, economic burden of diseases, and issues related to quality of care in chronic (rheumatoid arthritis, multiple sclerosis, diabetes) and rare conditions (cystic fibrosis).
+Dr. Khalid Kamal's primary research and teaching interests have been pharmacoeconomics, patient-reported outcomes research, and improving quality of care using real-world data sources such as electronic medical records and specialty pharmacy data.
+Over the years, his research has focused on issues such as cost-effectiveness of treatments, quality of life, productivity costs, economic burden of diseases, and issues related to quality of care in chronic and rare conditions.

 Virginia Scott